erroreyes/crrshrr/README.md

 While the bit depth and (sample) rate parameters do what may be expected to, the random and random rate parameters add a bit of a distinctive flavor to it.

-This was created as a way to play around with Rust, nih-plugs, and just audio effects in general.
+This was created as a way to play around with Rust, [nih-plug](https://github.com/robbert-vdh/nih-plug), and audio effects development in general.

 ## Building